giovannistrona/Bristol-Network-Class/README.md

-# Bristol-Network-Class
+# Ecological Data Representation
-Material from the teaching demonstration
+Material from the course